blegas78/autoSplitters/README.md

 The next thing that needs to be done is share the video from OBS to LiveSplit.

 ###### This assumes that you already have some flavor of OBS installed.
-If not, please visit the [OBS releases page](https://github.com/obsproject/obs-studio/releases).
+If not, please visit the [`OBS releases page`](https://github.com/obsproject/obs-studio/releases).
 A recording software by the name of XSplit also has a Virtual Cam feature wich will not be covered here.

 ### 2.1 Using OBS' built-in vitual cam